ITR Filing Deadline Missed? Last chance to claim your tax refund.

 • Income Tax Benefits: Since a HUF is a separate legal entity from its members and holds a separate PAN, it can generate income, run its own business, and make investments in shares, property, etc. Along with this, it can also avail of the basic exemption limit of 2.5 lakhs.

-• Own a Residential House: As per the Indian Income Tax Act, if you are in possession of more than one residential, self-occupied property, only one is considered self-occupied, and you have to pay tax on the remaining properties.
+• Own a Residential House: As per the Indian Income Tax Act, if you possess more than one residential, self-occupied property, only one is considered self-occupied, and you have to pay tax on the remaining properties.
 A HUF can own a residential house without paying any tax.
-Therefore, by registering for HUF, you can own more than 1 residential property without paying taxes.
+Therefore, by registering for HUF, you can own more than one residential property without paying taxes.

 • Life Insurance: Just like individuals can avail of a deduction of Rs.1,50,000 on investments in certain schemes and life insurance premiums, HUFs can also avail of a benefit of Rs.1,50,000 under section 80C.